 East Cornwall · PL17

 Cornish housing stock is brilliant and infuriating in equal measure.
 We renovate cottages, farmhouses, mid-century homes and post-war estates — opening up layouts, fixing damp, adding light and bringing the property up to a standard worth living in.
-In Callington, that work is shaped by the place itself — Callington is an East Cornwall market town between Liskeard and Tavistock, in the Tamar Valley AONB hinterland, with a substantial Georgian and Victorian core, with a building stock that leans toward Georgian townhouses and Victorian terraces.
+On a Callington site, the brief always meets the place — Callington is an East Cornwall market town between Liskeard and Tavistock, in the Tamar Valley AONB hinterland, with a substantial Georgian and Victorian core, with a building stock that leans toward barn conversions in the Tamar Valley and Victorian terraces.

 - Conservation Area